saitamasahil/LinuxAppsManager/README.md

 - List all installed apps including runtimes
 - List user installed apps
+- Install flatpak & snap in one click
 - Update all apps
 - Downgrade apps
 - Search and install apps